 - An awareness of current topics and issues

 - Commercial Awareness

 - Information analysis and research

-- Attention to detail

-- Communication and Teamwork

 Law Apprenticeships

 Law apprenticeships exist in three broad levels: legal administration/support, paralegal or solicitor.
 There is also a specialist pathway to qualify as a chartered legal executive.